GrinSync/.github/Documentation/User Guide.md

 ### Events I Created
 When users click on this option, they will view a page with all of the events they created.
 They can click on the event to show the event details (event details while logged in are explained below).
 Also, if they don't want to click on the event details, they can do a small swipe to the left of the event card, and this will show options to edit or delete the event.
 If users do a large swipe to the left over the event card, the event will be deleted.
 ### Events I Follow
 When users click on this option, they will view a page with all of the events that they have liked/hearted (liking events explained below).
 They can click on the event to show the event details (event details while logged in are explained below).
-Also, users can swipe to the left of the event card, unlike the event.
+Also, users can swipe to the left of the event card to unlike the event.
 In order to see the changes on the Events I Follow page, however, users must press the backarrow at the top left of the page and click back into the Events I Follow.
 ### Student Organizations I Follow
 When users click on this option, they will view a page with all of the student organizations that they follow on GrinSync (following student organizations described below).
 Users can further click on a student organization to view the Student Organization Details page (explained below).
 ### Student Organizations I Lead